 - Medical Alerts: Sometimes, simple words like “Daily Medications” or “Heart Condition” are enough.
 You’ll alert rescuers that your pet needs you ASAP.

 - Temperament: Does your dog hate cats?
 Is your cat afraid of loud noises?
 Is your pet an escape artist?
 Quick notes tip-off rescuers about essential personality traits.
 If they choose to bring your pet into their household while they track you down, those alerts might prove valuable.

 - Microchip: Don’t list the microchip number.
 Unscrupulous people can take the number and use it to register your pet under their name.
 However, a simple “I’m microchipped” lets people know to scan and find your contact information.

 Types of Pet ID Tags

 Maybe you don’t want to deal with an ID tag.
-You can find collars that contain pet ID information built in.
+Instead, you can find collars that contain pet ID information built in.
 It’s a great compromise.

 Mimi Green offers a variety of designs and patterns in her collars.
 Your information is engraved directly onto the collar’s buckle.
-You get to support a small business, which is always awesome.
+So you get to support a small business, which is always awesome.